 When businesses can boost the local economy, they use that as leverage.
-They even play cities off one another like an individual planning to buy a car will play two dealerships off one another.
+They even play cities off one another like individual planning to buy a car will play two dealerships off one another.
 As soon as one city offers five years of tax abatement, a business will go to other cities seeking ten years.

 Businesses try to get cities to offer more than what their policies provide.
 City leaders must weigh the pros and cons of sticking to policy versus offering more for a really good deal.

 When added up over time, providing tax incentives is bad for taxpayers, but in individual situations, cities will compete with each other.
-When the cities are located in different states, state officials may lend a hand in attracting a business.
-As long as cities are willing to play the game, businesses will keep seeking tax incentives for activities they would likely do without any assistance from local government.
+When the cities are located in different states, state officials may lend a hand in attracting business.
+As long as cities are willing to play the game, businesses will keep seeking tax incentives for activities they would likely do without any assistance from the local government.

 While tax incentives are an important reason businesses choose to locate in one city over another, businesses also consider non-financial factors in their decisions.
-Political climate, housing prices, education, parks and arts are other inputs into the decision-making process.
+The political climate, housing prices, education, parks, and arts are other inputs into the decision-making process.